floneum/floneum-site/kalosm_doc_src/en/reference/llms/chat.md

-# Understanding the Chat-based Constrained Generation Example
+# Chat-based Interaction

-Let's delve into the provided example code, which demonstrates a chat-based interaction using Kalosm.
-The primary goal is to understand how the chat system is set up and how the language model generates responses based on user input.
+ Chat is a simple but effective way to interact with a language model.
+This example demonstrates how to set up a chat-based interaction with a pirate-themed assistant using Kalosm.

 ## Setting up the Environment